 15.16 The following molecular model is that of a carbocation.
 Draw two resonance structures for the carbocation, indicating the positions of the double bonds.

-■ Assignable in OWL ▲ Key Idea Problems Copyright 2008 Thomson Learning, Inc. All Rights Reserved.
-May not be copied, scanned, or duplicated, in whole or in part.
 15.17 Azulene, an isomer of naphthalene, has a remarkably large dipole moment for a hydrocarbon ( $\mu = 1.0$ D).
 Explain, using resonance structures.